fieldtrip/website/reference/ft_read_header.md

    'chanindx'       = list with channel indices in case of different sampling frequencies (only for EDF) 'coordsys'       = string, 'head' or 'dewar' (default = 'head') 'chantype'       = string or cell of strings, channel types to be read (NeuroOmega, BlackRock).
+   'headerformat'   = name of a MATLAB function that takes the filename as input (default is automatic)

  This returns a header structure with the following elements hdr.Fs                  sampling frequency